San Pedro de Colalao: Gruta de Lordes

 Our Lady of Lourdes is the second patron saint of San Pedro de Colalao, and enjoys great devotion from the community.
 This site is a replica of the Our Lady of Lourdes grotto in France.
 In February, thousands of devotees gather to witness the work of the Miracle of Our Lady of Lourdes, represented by professional actors and local partners.

 Iglesia de San Pedro

 The church of San Pedro de Colalao is located at the southern edge of Leocadio Paz Square in the center of town.
 The construction of the church was started in 1895 by the Medici brothers, who were natives of Modena.
 Inside the church, there is a canvas depicting the Immaculate Conception, by the Italian Gaspar Spadafora.
 There are other artifacts of religious value, some over 300 years old.

 Reserva Fitozoológica

 San Pedro de Colalao is home to the Dr. Carlos Pellegrini Zoological Reserve.
-Located about 3 mi from the town center on Calle Las Heras, it is host to both exotic animals (such as toucans, Bengal tigers, and flamingos) as well as native animals (pumas, tapirs, and foxes).
-The reserve is 400 ha and was inaugurated in 1994, and currently has over 150 different animal species.
-Hours of operation are from 9:00 am – 7:00 pm, every day.
+Located about 3 mi from the town center on Calle Las Heras, it is host to both exotic animals (such as toucans, Bengal tigers, and flamingos) and native animals (pumas, tapirs, and foxes).
+The reserve is 400 ha and was inaugurated in 1994, and hosts over 150 animal species.
+Hours of operation are 9:00 a.m. —7:00 p.m, daily.